 Transparent leaders will change as soon as they know they need to change and not hide the change.
 In fact, they’ll make sure the team knows and thank them for their feedback.

-But mostly, transparent leaders do not use whatever shade of truth that works best at the time, rather they adhere always to only one shade of the truth: the most accurate and complete truth to the best of their knowledge.
+But mostly, transparent leaders do not use whatever shade of truth works best at the time; rather, they always adhere to only one shade of the truth: the most accurate and complete truth to the best of their knowledge.

 From what I shared so far, which may be only scratching the surface, transparency would seem unattainable.
 Indeed, if we are truthful with ourselves, we know our flaws and the mistakes we’ve made.
 But we are only human.
 And that means much of what I suggested above may run in opposition to the creature within us.